cheribaker/garden/content/notes/prep-a-novel.md

 Hello, internet buddies!
 Let’s continue our NaNoWriMo prep today with this question: _What is a story?_ Well, even if you can’t verbalize the answer, you know it intuitively because you’ve been hearing stories all your life!
 Stories are narratives that follow a familiar structure, and coming up with your story structure is your nanowrimo homework of the week.

 Here’s one example of a story structure.
-This one is called the [Story Circle](https://channel101.fandom.com/wiki/Story_Structure_101:_Super_Basic_Shit) , and it’s been popularized over the last few years by television writer Dan Harmon.
+This one is called the [Story Circle](https://channel101.fandom.com/wiki/Story_Structure_101:_Super_Basic_Shit)  and it's from television writer Dan Harmon.

 **The Story Circle**